Dimer models and cluster categories of Grassmannians: Weights

 \begin{definition} For any arrow $\alpha\colon I\to J$ in $Q_1(D)$, let $c\in C_1$ be the number of the strand crossing $\alpha$ from right to left and $d\in C_1$ the number of the strand crossing $\alpha$ from left to right.
 In other words, $J=I-c+d$.
 Identifying a subset of $C_0$ with the sum of its elements in $\mathbb{N}C_0$, we give $\alpha$ the \emph{weight}

 see Figure~\ref{f:arrowconvention2}.
 The weight of a path in $Q(D)$ is then defined to be the sum of the weights of the arrows in the path. \end{definition}

-\begin{remark} Note that the weight of an arrow cannot be the whole of $C_0$, since we cannot have $c=d$, and also it cannot be the empty set (i.e. zero).
+\begin{remark} Note that by definition the weight of an arrow cannot be the whole of $C_0$.
+It also cannot be zero (i.e.\ the empty set) because crossing strands are distinct by Definition~\ref{d:asd}(b1).
 The weights of the arrows in the quiver in Figure~\ref{f:postfreequiver37} are shown in Figure~\ref{f:postfreelabels37}. \end{remark}

 \begin{lemma} Let $F$ be a face in $Q_2(D)$.
 The ordering of the arrows in $\bdry F$ induces a cyclic ordering on the strands in $D$ entering $F$ on its boundary.
 Then the starting points of these strands appear on the boundary of the disk in the same order.
 The same result holds for the end points of the strands exiting $F$. \end{lemma}